This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Intraocular Lens Placement

-Intraocular lens (IOL) placement is surgery to put a new lens in your eye.
-Your lens is a clear disc located on the front part of your eye that directs light to the back of your eye.
+Intraocular lens (IOL) placement is a procedure to put a new lens in your eye.
+Your lens is a clear disc located on the front part of your eye.
+It directs light to the back of your eye.
+This procedure is used as treatment for cataracts.

 - Your vision suddenly gets worse.